What is this money used for?

 LGDF stands for Local Government Distributive Fund, which is the portion of State income taxes that is returned to the communities where they are generated on a per capita basis.
 This system was established more than 50 years ago instead of allowing local governments to implement their own income taxes.

 In 2011, Illinois lawmakers started taking a larger share of the local pie – returning less than the agreed-upon 10 percent portion back to local governments.
 When state lawmakers increased the state income tax that year, none of that increase was allocated to local communities.
-As of FY23, the percentage of income tax allocated to LGDF stands at 6.16 percent.
+In FY24, the General Assembly increased LGDF from 6.16 percent to 6.47 percent, investing an estimated $130 million in additional revenue to Illinois municipalities and counties.
+Communities are only beginning to see the benefits of this first step toward restoration, and additional increases in LGDF will compound these returns on investment.

 If you would like to learn more about the impact on your community, click here.